How to convert HTML to PDF: 10 best tools compared

 8. Convert HTML to PDF using pdfmake

-pdfmake(opens in a new tab) generates PDFs in both browser and Node.js using a declarative JSON structure.
+pdfmake(opens in a new tab) generates PDFs in both the browser and Node.js using a declarative JSON structure.
 It’s good for dynamic, programmatically generated documents.

 Key features